 2. "Danny Boy"—Irish Traditional

 "Danny Boy" is a famous song written in 1910 by Fred Weatherly.
-Its lyrics was set to the traditional Irish tune "The Londonderry Air."
+It's lyrics was set to the traditional Irish tune "The Londonderry Air."
 It became popular during the First World War as the song depicts a soldier leaving for war.
-This arrangement has been written for violin and piano and features a counter melody in the accompaniment.
-The violin part has been written to an intermediate standard.
+This arrangement has been written for solo violin and piano.
+The violin part has been written to an intermediate standard which is about grade 3.

 3. "St James' Infirmary" Blues